Intranet access

 Ukraine

+Ukraine continues to suffer the consequences of Russian aggression, both in human and material terms, with the destruction of civilian infrastructures such as hospitals, energy infrastructures and residential buildings.
+The considerable damage caused to infrastructure and the power cuts are slowing down economic activity in the ‘breadbasket of Europe’.
 By the end of 2024, almost four million people - including almost a million children - were displaced within Ukraine, while more than six million were refugees abroad.
-In addition to the insecurity of war, and the trauma of bereavement and displacement, poverty has risen sharply since the war began.
-Unsurprisingly, statistics suggest that the proportion of Ukrainians suffering from mental health problems is very high and growing.
+In addition to the insecurity of war, and the trauma of bereavement and displacement, poverty has increased sharply since the start of the war.

 Following a needs assessment, in 2024 Luxembourg launched a programme to support the population of Kryvyi Rih in close collaboration with its Ukrainian partners.
-This programme consists of various initiatives in the fields of education, vocational training, support for micro, small and medium-sized enterprises, energy resilience and mine clearance.
+This programme consists of various initiatives in the fields of education, vocational training, support for micro, small and medium-sized enterprises, energy resilience and humanitarian demining.
 LuxDev is also supporting the Kryvyi Rih authorities in designing and seeking funding for projects in key areas such as energy, transport and agriculture.

-At national level, since the end of 2024 Luxembourg has been supporting the efforts of the Ukrainian energy sector through its support for the Ukraine Energy Support Fund , which aims to counter the impact of the war on critical energy infrastructures.
+At national level, since the end of 2024 Luxembourg has been supporting the efforts of the Ukrainian energy sector through its support for the Ukraine Energy Support Fund, which aims to counter the impact of the war on critical energy infrastructures.